 Input your ticket type (entry only or parking and entry), visit date, and the number of people.

 When making a reservation, you'll be able to book your spot up to 30 days in advance.
-This will eventually increase to 30 days according to officials.

-The entrance fee is $5 per person and $10 per vehicle; a QR code will be sent to you to be scanned at entry eliminating the need for cash exchange at the entrance.
+The entrance fee is $5 per person and $10 per vehicle; a QR code will be sent to you to be scanned at entry, eliminating the need for cash exchange at the entrance.

 However, keep in mind that there is a Diamond Head souvenir shop and refreshment stand so having cash on hand is still recommended.